resourced/resourced.github.io/content-docs/installation-user-day-1.md

 The core database is defined in `general.toml > DSN`.

-It's usage pattern is read-heavy with the exception of `hosts` table.
+It's usage pattern is read-heavy and the dataset is very small.

 For best performance, expand your `shared_buffers` so all your dataset is in RAM.

-The master daemons communicate with each other via `LISTEN/NOTIFY` through core's database.
+### Hosts

-Thus, this is the recommended formula for `max_connections = <num-of-daemons> + <connections-for-db-work>`
+The hosts database stores all hosts data.
+It's configured in `hosts.toml > DSN`.

 ### Metrics